oyemadeiyanuoluwa/PROJECT_SALES_DATA_LITA/README.md

 ### Data Analysis

-Uses SQL Server for the Data Analysis and the code used to answer the Key questions above include the following:
+Used SQL Server for the Data Analysis and the code used to answer the Key questions above include the following:

 ```SQL
 Select * from  [dbo].[OYEMADE LITACSV]